pritom169/django-an-introduction/README.md

 As we have already known views in django are not views exactly.
 Templates are the real views in django.
 Let's create a **templates** folder inside the migrations folder.
 Let's write `<h1>Hello World!</h1>` inside the folder.

 > When rendering a template, the django app looks for the `hello.html` inside the the template folder of the `playground` app.
 If it's there, it renders it accordingly.

+## Django Debug Toolbar

+In order to add django-toolbar to VS code project, hop into this [link](https://django-debug-toolbar.readthedocs.io/en/latest/installation.html)